akhileshpnn/Cell-memory/README.md

 Using the framework
 -------------------------

-The subfolders contains codes to generate the results obtained by numerical simulations in the main and supplementary figures.
+The subfolders contain codes to generate the results obtained by numerical simulations in the main and supplementary figures.

 Polarity model     : Kymographs in Figure 1D, Figure 1 - figure supplement 1D-H, Figure 4- figure supplement 1A,C, Figure 4- figure supplement 2A,C